hambergjesse/hambergjesse/README.md

 ## 🌍 About Me

-I'm a full-stack developer based in Helsinki, Finland, with a passion for coding and gaming.
+I'm a full-stack developer based in Helsinki, Finland, with a passion for design and gaming.
 I specialize in creating dynamic web applications and engaging content.

 - 📧 [Email me](mailto:hambergjesse@gmail.com)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/hambergjesse/)